dr-yst/org-x/dev-docs/progress.md

 - Implemented a flexible TODO state system to accommodate user-defined TODO keywords
 - Designed a global metadata management system for efficient tag and category tracking
 - Prioritized code quality and safety by fixing unsafe code patterns
+- Designed a multi-view tab system for better organization and customization
+- Created a comprehensive filtering and sorting system for powerful content organization
+- Added flexible grouping functionality to organize related content
+- Designed a settings screen for centralizing all customization options

 ## Risks and Challenges

 ### Technical Risks
-- Test failures in parser module that need resolution
-- Performance with large org-mode files
+- Performance with large org-mode files and complex filters/groups
 - Consistent editor integration across platforms
 - Complete support for complex org-mode syntax
+- Efficient persistence of view configurations and settings
+- Maintaining performance with multiple views and complex filters/groups
+- Visual clarity with nested groups

 ### Solutions and Mitigation Strategies
 - Improved debugging techniques to identify and fix test failures